A design win for :BaseKB

 Developers, however, have a way of sticking with substandard software out of . . .

 Automated Processing of RDF Data Now Easier than ever in the Cloud

 After extended work, :BaseKB Now has been productized and is being produced on a regular weekly schedule.

 :BaseKB Now is an extract of Freebase data processed by the Infovore framework.
-Like other large RDF data sets, Freebase contains ill-formed, invalid, and repetitive triples. :BaseKB Now divides Freebase into a stream of rejected facts . . .
+Like other large RDF data sets, Freebase contains ill-formed, invalid, and repetitive triples. :BaseKB Now divides Freebase into a stream . . .